BurakErenT/Personal_Website/README.md

 # Personal_Website
-This is my personal Website, Hope you enjoy.
+This is my personal website where I will showcase my HTML and CSS skills along with telling everyone who I am.